kevin1zc/Spring2025_TrojanMap/README.md

 If you choose to work on the project, you don't have to submit the remaining homework assignments.
 Similarly, if you choose to work on the homework assignment, you do not have to submit the project.

-You should inform us of your choice by the first due date (Sunday, November 10).
+You should inform us of your choice by the first due date (Thursday, April 10).

 #### Who should work on the project?
 If you plan to become a software engineer, we recommend working on the project as it will give you more experience coding a real-life project.
 Otherwise, you can take the homework assignments.